dy1z/docs/content/docs/development/events.md

 # Events

-When compiling your email templates, Maizzle goes through a series of steps, like generating a Template config, rendering, or applying Transformers.
+When compiling your email templates, Maizzle goes through a series of steps like generating a Template config, rendering, or applying Transformers.

-You can hook into the build process and manipulate it, by using functions that run before or after some of these steps.
+You can hook into the build process and manipulate it by using functions that run before or after some of these steps.

 ## Usage